 Net terms and trade credit: Here's what all small business owners need to know.

+Every single month, 60% of small businesses suffer from cash flow optimization challenges.
 Running a business is hard work to begin with.
 When money is scarce, it’s that much harder.

 The prevalence of cash flow problems puts companies that provide small business clients with goods, materials, and other supplies in a difficult place.
 How can they grow their own businesses if many of their clients don’t have the cash needed to buy items from them?

 Instead of only working with clients who have large amounts of cash on hand, many business owners offer businesses trade credit financing, providing them the services they need on net terms.
-Under these arrangements, clients get services today and are given a grace period (e.g. 30 days) before they’re expected to settle their accounts.
+Under these arrangements, clients get services today and are given a grace period (e.g., 30 days) before they’re expected to settle their accounts.
 This flexibility gives clients enough time to repay their vendors by the time payment is due.

 How Do Net Terms Work?